 Now that you understand what it means to be born intersex I will share my thoughts.

 - Some intersex people are happy with their birth assignment being either male or female, and would not want it any other way.
-Simply due to one thing, prejudice.
-If they had been thrown into a third box at birth, they would then be obvious intersex sexual minorities.
+If they had been assigned into a third box at birth, they would then be obvious intersex sexual minorities.

-- If intersex infants were marked the third gender box at birth, or the gender X box, we would not be able to live stealth later in life (not known to the public).
-Anywhere where we have to prove our gender, or show our birth certificate, everyone would instantly know we are an intersex sexual minority.
-The consequences in a society that has much prejudice around this could be dreadful, especially in a world that offers few laws to protect LGBTQIA+ people.
+- If intersex infants were marked the third gender box at birth or the gender X box, they would not be able to live stealth later in life (not known to the public).
+Anywhere where we have to prove our gender or show our birth certificate, everyone would instantly know we are an intersex sexual minority.

-- If assigned at birth the third box or gender X, once again the self-determination of gender taken away.
+- If assigned at birth without choice, the third box or gender X, once again the self-determination of gender taken away.
 It is no different than experts deciding for us, male or female.

-- If an intersex infant is put into the third box at birth, it could be more of a stigma for the parents of the intersex child, that could lead to the very surgeries many of us intersex advocates and activists are trying to stop.
+- If an intersex infant was put into the third box at birth without the choice of the family, it could be more of a stigma for the parents of the intersex child, that could lead to the very surgeries many of us intersex advocates and activists are trying to stop.
 Surgeries that could be justified in order to get their child out of this third box.
 Once again, taking away the self-determination of gender for the child.
-Note: I have spoke to other intersex advocates and activist, in countries that provide a third box or gender X box.
-They have all voiced concern around cosmetic genital surgeries showing an increase.
+Note: I have spoken to other intersex advocates and activist, in countries that provide a third box or gender X box.
+They have all voiced concern about cosmetic genital surgeries showing an increase.
 Note: Surgeries that can take away sensation, fertility, and sexual pleasure later in life.
 Not to mention, that the wrong gender may be assigned.

-- It also seems that a third gender box continues this patriarchal and mysognist views of the world.
+- It also seems that a third gender box continues this patriarchal and misogynist views of the world.
 Where even typical females are seen as the “weaker sex”.
-A third box, or “gender X” person would definitely be faced with similar prejudice, if not worse!
-A third box could simply continue cultural dysphoria around intersex bodies, unless our society was able to accept human bodily variations better.
+A third box, or “gender X” person would definitely be faced with similar prejudice of being the weaker sex.

 - If transgender people were forced to mark the third gender box or gender X box, this would take away their right to self-determination of gender.
 Some transgender are simply either male or female.
 Just because they were assigned wrong at birth should not take away their validity as a person who might identify binary male or female.